-People are firing up their grills, making salads, cookies, pies; setting out tables and chairs in the back yard, placing a radio in the kitchen window and welcoming those they care about; those that have come to share the day.
+People are firing up their grills, making salads, cookies, and pies; setting out tables and chairs in the backyard, placing a radio in the kitchen window, and welcoming those they care about; those that have come to share the day.

 The kids are playing in the sprinkler, the dogs are barking and trying to sneak food from unattended plates.
-Friends and family sit in lawn chairs, relaxing, enjoying a long awaited 3-day weekend.
+Friends and family sit in lawn chairs, relaxing, and enjoying a long-awaited 3-day weekend.

 The knocks on the door continue as more friends and family arrive.

-Another knock sounds on the door and it takes this women?s thoughts back in time.
+Another knock sounds on the door and it takes these women’s thoughts back in time.

-She opens the door to 2 men in uniform.
+She opens the door to two men in uniform.
 She stares.
 She can form no coherent thoughts or words.
 She simply stands and stares, clinging to the door handle.

-One of the men in uniform states his name and clearly says ?we regret to inform you???
-This is all she hears. ?We regret to inform you?..?
-She holds on to the door handle, unable to move while her mind continues to run on repeat??, no, no, no?..?
+One of the men in uniform states his name and clearly says we regret to inform you.
+This is all she hears.
+Do we regret to inform you?
+She holds on to the door handle, unable to move while her mind continues to run on repeat no, no, no.

 The following days pass in a blur.
 People, flowers, more people in uniform.
 She sees it all as if from a distance.
-She?s not sure if she has slept, each day simply runs into the next.
-Family and friends visit, bring food, share stories.
+She’s not sure if she has slept, each day simply runs into the next.
+Family and friends visit, bring food and share stories.
 She continues to blindly travel along this path she is not prepared for.
 She sees it all as if in a haze.

 Months pass by, she settles into the way her life is now.
 A widow, working and raising her children on her own.

 The years come and go.
 The children grow and move out on their own.
-Her daughter enters the military, wanting to follow in her father?s footsteps and although proud of her daughter, this women prays she never hears the ?Knock on the door? for her child.
+Her daughter enters the military, wanting to follow in her father’s footsteps and although proud of her daughter, this woman prays she never hears the knock on the door for her child.

 Everyone is called to the tables to get ready to eat.
-People and animals all moving in different directions, everyone trying to fill their plates and find a seat.
+People and animals all move in different directions, everyone trying to fill their plates and find a seat.

 Let me explain, this is a story built from my imagination, but I know that this scenario has played over and over within families throughout the decades across this nation.
 Let that sink in for a minute.
 The brevity of it all and KNOW that this story can resonate with thousands of families.

-Today, in the year 2017, there are many who may not think of anything but barbeques, parties and department store sales.
+Today, many may not think of anything but barbeques, parties, and department store sales.
 There is nothing wrong with any of those things, nothing at all.
-I?ve looked forward to all of those things myself.
+I’ve looked forward to all of those things myself.
 But there is always another thing I do on Memorial Day.
 That is to remember and give honor to those who have gone before me.
 To those that have given everything.
 Literally everything, for their country.